roldy/SharedRecords/README.md

      Instantly Shared Hospital Records
 ========================

-Welcome to the Menu Orders application
+Welcome to the Instantly Shared Hospital Records

 Below you will find basic setup instructions for the ``Instantly Shared Hospital Records`` project.
 To begin you should have the following applications installed on your